srikanth-narayanan/CarND-Vehicle-Detection/README.md

 ### Video Implementation

-The link to the project video output[link to my video result](./project_video_out.mp4)
+The link to the project video output [Link to Video Result](./project_video_out.mp4)

 The final implementation of the entire pipeline is implemented as python package with serveral class definition in the folder `vehicleDetector`.
 The package has `Detector` class and it can be generalised to be used with more updated classifier used in the future.
 This module also contains a box class which has double ended queue that holds the old frame detected boxes and it is used in the smoothing operation of the bound boxes for detected vehicle.

 ### Harder Challenge

 In the harder challenge the lane detection pipeline and vehicle detection pipeline are combined together.
-The link to the video output[Link to combined result](./project_video_combined.mp4)
+The link to the video output[ Link to combined video result](./project_video_combined.mp4)

 ###Discussion